fluid-project/fluidproject.org/README.md

 This repository contains the files needed to build a copy of the Fluid Project website.

+This is not an immediately deployable version of the website - [docpad](http://docpad.org/) is used to build the site from source files.

 ## Requirements

 Download and install the following packages before building the Fluid website: